 Unless you have already contacted an attorney or have an attorney present, do not allow anyone to record your statement.

 9. Don’t sign anything without input from a Slip and Fall Attorney.

-Insurance companies and other defendants might quickly agree to cover your medical bills if you agree to not sue them.
+Insurance companies and other defendants might quickly agree to cover your medical bills if you agree not to sue them.
 However, they will use this as an opportunity to undervalue your claim.
 While you think you’re getting a fair deal, you may not realize that you will quite possibly have ongoing medical treatment.
-Signing a document prior to consulting an attorney will likely prevent you from getting the entirety of the compensation that you are entitled to.
+Signing a document before consulting an attorney will likely prevent you from getting the entirety of the compensation that you are entitled to.
 A Slip and Fall Attorney from The Carlson Law Firm can help you determine the value of your personal injury claim.

 10. Contact a Slip and Fall Attorney as soon as possible.

 Slip and falls are an area of law called premises liability.
 They are the kind of cases that require a skilled attorney who understands this particular area of law.
 You need to speak to a Slip and Fall Attorney as soon as possible to preserve evidence and the value of your case.